shuixin222/zqzhang.github.io/_posts/2014-07-23-crosswalk-weekly-1.md

 For reference see http://www.chromestatus.com/features

 At Chromium 37, there are 7 new features out of 11 in enabled by default implementation status without prefix.
+These features are:
+* <dialog> Element
-These features are <dialog> Element, CSS Shapes Module Level 1, DirectWrite on Windows, Navigator.hardwareConcurrency,
+* CSS Shapes Module Level 1
+* DirectWrite on Windows
+* Navigator.hardwareConcurrency
-NavigatorLanguage: navigator.languages and languagechange event, Subpixel font scaling, Web Crypto API.
+* NavigatorLanguage: navigator.languages and languagechange event
+* Subpixel font scaling
+* Web Crypto API.

 Because such kind of features are not tracked as Crosswalk Features, it is out of Crosswalk testing scope.
 QA is talking to developer managers and project